Fundamental Limits of Covert Communication over Classical-Quantum Channels: Introduction

-It was recently shown that the SRL governs the fundamental limits of covert communications over a lossy thermal-noise bosonic channel \cite{bash2015quantum}, which is a quantum description of optical communications in many practical scenarios (with vacuum being the innocent input).
+The SRL also governs the fundamental limits of covert communications over a lossy thermal-noise bosonic channel \cite{bash15covertbosoniccomm,bullock20discretemod,gagatsos20codingcovcomm}, which is a quantum description of optical communications in many practical scenarios (with vacuum being the innocent input).
 Notably, the SRL is achievable in this setting even when Willie captures all the photons that do not reach Bob, performs an arbitrary measurement that is only limited by the laws of quantum mechanics, and has access to unlimited quantum storage and computing capabilities.
-Furthermore, the SRL cannot be surpassed even if Alice and Bob employ an encoding/measurement/decoding scheme limited only by the laws of quantum mechanics, including the transmission of codewords entangled over many channel uses and making collective measurements.
+Furthermore, the SRL cannot be surpassed when Alice and Bob are limited to sharing a classical resource, even if they employ an encoding/measurement/decoding scheme limited only by the laws of quantum mechanics, including the transmission of codewords entangled over many channel uses and making collective measurements \cite{bullock20discretemod,gagatsos20codingcovcomm}.
+However, a quantum resource such as shared entanglement allows the use of entanglement-assisted (EA) communication methods to improve from SRL scaling to square root-log law and transmission of $L_{\rm EA}\sqrt{n}\log n+o(\sqrt{n}\log n)$ covert bits in $n$ channel uses, where $L_{\rm EA}>0$ \cite{gagatsos20codingcovcomm}.

-Successful demonstration of the SRL for a particular quantum channel in \cite{bash15covertcommmag} motivates a generalization to arbitrary quantum channels, which is the focus of this article.
-We study the memoryless classical-quantum (cq) channel: a generalization of the DMC that maps a finite set of discrete classical inputs to quantum states at the output.
-This allows us to prove achievability of the SRL for an arbitrary memoryless quantum channel, since a cq channel can be induced by a specific choice of modulation at Alice.
-Our main result is the following theorem that establishes the optimal sizes $\log M$ and $\log K$ (in bits) of the reliably-transmissible covert message and the required pre-shared secret when the cq channel is used $n$ times: